LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 ## Step #19= Pick a token image.

-Find an image to be your character’s token image.
+Find an image to be your character's token's image.

 This is the image that will represent your character on the virtual tabletop.